IRS Form 12153 Collection Due Process Hearing Guide

 The IRS does not allow taxpayers to request these hearings for “frivolous” reasons.
 That includes refusing to pay tax on religious or moral grounds.

 What Are Some Legitimate Reasons to Request a CDP Hearing?

 - You want to seek payment alternatives such as a payment plan or an offer in compromise.
 To get these plans accepted, you must file all delinquent returns.

 - You have a terminal illness and overwhelming medical bills.

 - You can’t pay because you’re living on Social Security or unemployment.

 - You can’t afford to pay with your income—the IRS has strict guidelines on this type of hardship arrangement.

 You want to apply for a lien subordination.
 That’s when the IRS agrees to put its lien as subordinate to another lien.
-For instance, if you want to take out a home equity loan to cover your tax bill, the lender will only give you the loan if that lien takes precedence over the IRS lien.
+For instance, if you want to take out a home equity loan to cover a tax bill, the lender may only give you the loan if the lien takes precedence over the IRS lien.